talpitoo/itportal/src/pages/features/branding.md

 ---
 title: Branding
 excerpt: >
-  We get it.
-You want your look and feel.
-We want you happy :) hide us from your customers, but share us with the world!
+  Your Brand, Our Platform.
+We understand the importance of brand consistency.
+Our platform is designed to let you control the look and feel to match your business identity.
 icon: flaticon-web-development
 layout: layouts/layout-feature.njk
 permalink: /features/branding/